Islamic feminism: Criticism

-Bouachrine also critiques Amina Wadud’s interpretation of 4:34 in Quran and Woman.
+Bouachrine also critiques Amina Wadud's interpretation of 4:34 in Quran and Woman.
 According to Bouachrine, although 4:34 seems to call for men to physically discipline their wives, "Wadud argues that the Qur’an would not encourage violence against women and therefore the obedience required of women is to God not to the husband."
 Wadud also proposes that daraba means to set an example instead of to use physical force.
 According to Bouachrine, these reinterpretations do not help women in the Muslim world suffering from domestic violence.

 On a slightly different note, Ahmadian, head of Isfahan Institute of Theology stated:

-"Some have created a fake title which is called "Islamic Feminism" in order to solve the conflict between Islam and feminism, that is considered to be a paradoxical combination and its principles are not consistent with the principles of Islam religion.
+Some have created a fake title which is called "Islamic Feminism" in order to solve the conflict between Islam and feminism, that is considered to be a paradoxical combination and its principles are not consistent with the principles of Islam religion.
 Based on Islamic teachings, there are differences between the roles and positions of men/women, and this distinction doesn't lower the dignity of women in any way.

 While Seyed Hussein Ishaghi, Ph.D. in Islamic Theology, had the following to say:

-"It is more appropriate to call Islamic feminism a woman-oriented interpretation of Islam religion...
+It is more appropriate to call Islamic feminism a woman-oriented interpretation of Islam religion...
 A group in the interaction of Islamic and Western culture faced an identity crisis; and on the other hand, in this confrontation, a group with its heart attached to Western culture denied religious teachings.
 That group promoted materialistic viewpoints by considering the mentioned beliefs as class or superstitious."

 Notable people

+World Hijab Day

+World Hijab Day is an annual event founded by Bangladeshi-American Nazma Khan in 2013, taking place on 1 February each year in 140 countries worldwide.
+Its stated purpose is to encourage women of all religions and backgrounds to wear and experience the hijab for a day and to educate and spread awareness on why hijab is worn.